-It’s normal to wonder how acceptable it is to let your partner go out with his friends on a regular basis.
+It’s normal to wonder how acceptable it is to let your partner go out with his friends regularly.
 This reflection commonly happens in married couples as the commitment is stronger.

-And since you’re here, it stands to reason that you’re somehow worry about the number of times your husband decides to go out with his friends.
+And since you’re here, it stands to reason that you’re somehow worried about the number of times your husband decides to go out with his friends.

 Several things might be crossing your mind at this moment.
 Some of them are negative thoughts urging you to consider possible scenarios that question your trust in your husband.

-But before jumping into hasty conclusions and believe that your husband has hidden intentions, it’s important that you understand that it’s healthy for couples to develop other friendships outside of the family circle.
+But before jumping to hasty conclusions and believing that your husband has hidden intentions, you must understand that it’s healthy for couples to develop other friendships outside of the family circle.

-Once assimilated it, the times that your husband shares with his friends varies from couple to couple.
+Once assimilated, the times that your husband shares with his friends vary from couple to couple.
 All relationships are different and they are shaped by each individual’s personality.

-In this article, beside of providing you with the general consensus, we’re going to point out useful tips to avoid create unnecessary conflict and understand your husband social life.
+In this article, besides providing you with the consensus, we’re going to point out useful tips to avoid creating unnecessary conflict and understand your husband’s social life.

 How often should your husband go out with friends?

-There’s is no rule that dictates how often he should spend time with his friends.
+No rule dictates how often he should spend time with his friends.
 Most married men choose one day a week for men’s night.
 They could meet up again on weekends accompanied by their spouses.

 Sometimes, it’s helpful their women get together as well.
 It makes things less complicated.
 They can get to meet the spouses and girlfriends of their husband’s friends and have fun while the men are out.